 Gluteneted definition

-There’s also evidence that some people develop acid reflux when glutening, even if they didn’t have that symptom prior to the diagnosis.
+There’s also evidence that some people develop acid reflux when glutening, even if they didn’t have that symptom before the diagnosis.

 The difference between major and minor glutenation